-As of the last date of each reported period, we determine our number of unique active buyers by counting the total number of individual users who have placed at least one order on the Wish platform, either on our mobile app, mobile web, or on a desktop, during the preceding 12 months.
-We, however, exclude from the computation those buyers whose order is cancelled before the item is shipped and the purchase price is refunded.
+As of the last date of each reported period, we determine our number of unique active buyers by counting the total number of individual users who have placed at least one order on the Wish platform, either on our mobile app, mobile web, or on a desktop, during the preceding 12 months, regardless of whether the products are actually sold, delivered or returned.
 The number of Active Buyers is an indicator of our ability to attract and monetize a large user base to our platform and of our ability to convert visits into purchases.
 We believe that increasing our Active Buyers will be a significant driver to our future revenue growth.